-Nonpoint radiological emissions from a variety of diffuse sources may be evaluated for compliance with NESHAPs Subpart H. Diffuse sources evaluated often include planned research, planned waste management activities, and planned decontamination and decommissioning (D&D) activities.
-Evaluations determine whether NESHAPs permitting and continuous monitoring requirements are applicable, or whether periodic confirmatory sampling is needed to ensure compliance with Subpart H standards for radionuclide emissions.
-Chapter 8 discusses the NESHAPs evaluations of diffuse sources in 2017, if any.
+Nonpoint radiological emissions from a variety of diffuse sources may be evaluated for compliance with NESHAPs Subpart H. Diffuse sources evaluated often include planned research, planned waste management activities, and planned decontamination and decommissioning activities.
+Evaluations determine whether NESHAPs permitting and continuous monitoring requirements are applicable, or periodic confirmatory sampling is needed to ensure compliance with Subpart H standards for radionuclide emissions.
+Chapter 8 discusses the NE-SHAPs evaluations of diffuse sources in 2018.